mrryanjohnston/CLIPSraylib/README.md

 You may use `make clean` to tidy up and run `make` again.

+This can also be installed via [CLIPSenv](https://github.com/mrryanjohnston/CLIPSenv), a CLIPS environment manager for local development machines.

 ## Reading the source code

 Start out in `program-flat.bat` as it is the easiest example.